linkedin/pyexchange/docs/index.rst

 Support
 -------

-To report bugs or get support, please use the Github issue tracker.
+To report bugs or get support, please use the `Github issue tracker <https://github.com/linkedin/pyexchange/issues>`_.

 Indices and tables
 ==================